 When using a DMP, you’ll agree to completely stop using credit cards.
 These plans typically take three to five years to complete.

-The vast majority of credit counseling agencies are nonprofit and free.
+The vast majority of credit counseling agencies are nonprofit and offer free advice.
 Debt management plans, however, aren’t free.
 You’ll normally pay a monthly fee of $25 to $50, although that can be waived if you can prove hardship.

-Bankruptcy comes in two forms: Chapter 7, where most debts are wiped out, and Chapter 13, where some of your debts will be repaid over time.
+Personal bankruptcy comes in two forms: Chapter 7, in which most debts are wiped out, and Chapter 13, in which some of your debts will be repaid over time.

 Bankruptcy isn’t free; it typically costs $1,000 to $2,000.
-One way to raise the money is to divert the payments now going to credit card debts to the lawyer.
+One way to raise the money is to divert the payments currently going to credit card debts and deliver them to the lawyer instead.

 Some people hesitate to file bankruptcy because they feel morally obligated to repay what they borrowed.
-But while it’s true you owe your creditors your best effort to meet your obligations, you don’t owe them your health, your life, your sanity or your self-respect.
-If you’ve done your best, hold your head up and take the necessary steps.
+But while it’s true you owe your creditors your best efforts, you don’t owe them your health, your life, your sanity or your self-respect.
+If you’ve done your best, hold your head up and do what needs to be done.

 Which should Matthew’s brother do?

 Matthew’s brother should start by talking to a credit counseling agency.
-It doesn’t cost anything and they may offer helpful advice.
-If he ends up on a DMP, problem solved.
+It doesn’t cost anything, and they may offer helpful advice.
+If he ends up with a DMP, problem solved.
 The DMP will show up on his credit history and could be viewed negatively by some potential future lenders.
 It will not, however, affect his credit scores.

 Bankruptcy, of course, will radically lower his credit scores.
 But if that’s the best course of action, the credit counseling agency should suggest it and he shouldn’t hesitate to do it.
 Even if the credit counseling agency doesn’t suggest it, it never hurts to talk to a lawyer.
 Initial consultations are often free.

-And if pride gets in the way, consider this: If you owe $32,500 on credit cards and are paying $1,100 a month minimum payments, you’re probably paying about 28 percent.
-Keep doing that and it will take about 40 years to pay it back.
+And if pride gets in the way, consider this: If you owe $32,500 on credit cards and are paying $1,100 a month minimum payments, you’re probably paying about 28 percent interest.
+Keep doing that, and it will take about 40 years to pay it back.
 Along the way you’ll pay $75,000 in interest.

 Now assume you have the $32,500 wiped out in bankruptcy.
 Take those old $1,100 payments, invest them at 5 percent, and in 40 years you’ll have $1.6 million.
 Earn 10 percent and you’ll have $7 million.